addyosmani/backbone-fundamentals/README.md

 })();
 ```

-which you're likely to have seen before.
-A Backbone-specific example which may be more useful is:
+You've probably seen this technique before.
+A Backbone-specific example might look like this:

 ```javascript
 var myViews = (function(){